chrisknox97/Election_Analysis/README.md

 		f“--------------------------------\n”
 	print(winning_county_summary)

--Candidate Vote Counts & Percentages
+* Candidate Vote Counts & Percentages

 As it turns out, this congressional election was not particularly close with one candiate receiving nearly threequarters of the vote.